kareemyusef/blockchain-balance/README.md

 2. Wallet Documentation
 3. Integration Examples

-The files referenced are part of folders called "tester-cordapp" and "cordapp-SingleParty_BalanceDB".
+The files referenced are part of folders called "tester-cordapp" and "java".
 The former is a *built* (see Integration) tester cordapp that contains a build folder for local development.
 The latter is a folder containing the specific flows, states, contract and client files that are used to build the CorDapp.

 Note on accounts: Corda has support for accounts, which allows for multiple parties to be involved in separate ledgers on a single node, which is applicable to this project.
 Currently, this cordapp does not take advantage of party functionality on Corda.